sarath-menon/master_thesis/prompts/mario-odessey.md

 3. orbit_camera: Rotate camera {left, right, up, down} to survey the environment.
 Only do this if unsure where to go.
 4. throw_hat: Throw hat at {treasure, enemy} to collect it or defeat it.

+You will be given the current game image and user instructions.

-# User
+# take_action

-Based on the current game image, choose the best action to progress.
+Decide on the best action to take given the current.
 Output your choice as a JSON object with keys:

 {
 "action": "(move_player, jump, orbit_camera, or throw_hat)",